 The highlight of a visit to the Dead Sea is the cobalt-blue lake itself, whose waters – shared by Israel and the Palestinian Territories on the western side and Jordan on the east – have a salt concentration of 34%, 10 times more than ocean water.
 The lake is fed by the River Jordan, which is part of the Great Rift Valley, but it has no outlet.

 The best place to take a dip on the Israeli coast is Ein Bokek Beach, along the sea’s turquoise-hued southern basin.
 Given a complete makeover a few years back, this wide public beach, sandy and spotless, has lifeguards and presents a combination of free amenities, including shade shelters, changing kiosks, open-air showers, toilets, a paved boardwalk, and evening lighting.

-An undoubtedly unique experience and one of the things to experience before you die, especially since this exceptional place could well be set to disappear soon.
+An undoubtedly unique experience and one of the things to experience with the 10 amazing things to do before you die, especially since this exceptional place could well be set to disappear soon.

 If you liked this article, we recommend this other one about the ten best electric cars which is equally interesting, click here.